-The project also partners with Raff Plastics as the recycler and include waste companies based in Belgium .
+The project also partners with Renewi as the Waste management company and Raff Plastics as the recycler.
 All Belgian VinylPlus® Med partners are located within a radius of 120 km, to minimise transport distances and thus mitigate carbon footprint.

 “In the context of the COVID-19 pandemic, VinylPlus really wanted to help hospitals.
 After all, PVC is the most widely used plastic in healthcare.
 Most PVC medical waste is non-infectious and can be recycled when properly sorted and collected.
 We were keen to enhance PVC’s recyclability in this critical sector and are delighted to launch VinylPlus® Med.
 Starting with a pilot project in Belgium, we are excited to make medical plastics more circular together with our partners”– Brigitte Dero, VinylPlus Managing Director

 Already today, PVC medical devices are recycled in eight countries around the world.
 It started in Australia in 2009 and has spread to over 200 hospitals and health clinics in New Zealand, UK, South Africa, Canada, Guatemala, Colombia and Thailand.
 The clean, high-grade recyclate is turned into useful products.
 In South Africa, IV bags become school shoes that enable education for impoverished children.
 In Australia, the recyclate is used for industrial and garden hoses and ergonomic mats that improve the work environment.
 Read more about medical PVC recycling on at PVCMed Alliance.